DanRDT/scroll-svg/README.md

 ### Draw the svg path completely

 This draws the svg path completely.
-It will be drawn back to the scroll position when the user scrolls, so use `removeListener()` if you don't want it to be drawn back to the scroll position.
+It will be drawn back to the scroll position when the user scrolls, so use `stopAnimating()` if you don't want it to be drawn back to the scroll position.

 ```javascript
 svg.fill()